 The classification of benefits as disability-related (under ESSPROS and COFOG) or incapacity-related (under OECD SOCX) is made on the basis that the primary purpose of the schemes is to support persons with disabilities.
 In this sense, these schemes can be considered disability-specific (as described in Key Concept 3 in Section 2).
-A variety of other benefits may provide disability related support to persons with disabilities (often with specific eligibility linked to disability) but may be classified under other categories, for example:
+A variety of other mainstream benefits that are paid to persons with disabilities (often with specific eligibility linked to disability) may be classified under other categories, for example:

 - Benefits paid to older persons are included under the old age function in all three classifications.
 This would apply even to a disability-specific benefit paid to those above retirement age.
-Some indication of the disability-specific benefits provided to older persons could be established by extracting data on in-kind residential care and home-help from total expenditure on old age (expenditure on "care allowance" could also be added in the case of ESSPROS). - Disability-related benefits paid to children and families are usually classified under the family and children function, rather than the disability/incapacity-related function, although there is some complexity as to where this would apply.
-Parental leave for parents of children with disabilities are also included under the family and children function. - Sickness benefits are included under incapacity-related benefits in OECD SOCX and grouped together with disability in COFOG but included alongside health in ESSPROS. - General social assistance benefits (for example, benefits paid to poor households without
+Some indication of the disability-specific benefits provided to older persons could be established by extracting data on in kind residential care and home-help from total expenditure on old age (expenditure on "care allowance" could also be added in the case of ESSPROS). - Disability-related benefits paid to children and families are usually classified under the family and children function, rather than the disability/incapacity-related function, although there is some complexity as to where this would apply.
+Parental leave for parents of children with disabilities are also included under the family and children function. - Sickness benefits are included under incapacity-related benefits in OECD SOCX and grouped together with disability in COFOG, but included alongside health in ESSPROS. - General social assistance benefits (for example, benefits paid to poor households without specific reference to other functions) are included under "Social exclusion not elsewhere classified" in COFOG and ESSPROS, and under "Other social policy" under OECD SOCX.
+This may include benefits paid to persons with disabilities.
+In some countries, persons with disabilities may also initially receive support via unemployment benefits.